The Old Oak

 The Old Oak is a 2023 drama film directed by Ken Loach and written by Paul Laverty.
+It follows TJ (Dave Turner), the owner of a small pub, who forms a bond with Syrian refugee Yara (Ebla Mari).
 It is a co-production between the United Kingdom, France and Belgium.

-After its world premiere at the 2023 Cannes Film Festival, where it competed for the Palme d'Or, the film was released in the United Kingdom on 29 September 2023, by StudioCanal.
-The film was nominated for Outstanding British Film at the 77th British Academy Film Awards.
+The film had its world premiere at the 2023 Cannes Film Festival on 26 May, where it competed for the Palme d'Or.
+It was released in the United Kingdom by StudioCanal on 29 September.
+At the 77th British Academy Film Awards, it was nominated for Outstanding British Film.

 Premise

 Pub landlord TJ Ballantyne, living in a previously thriving mining community in County Durham, struggles to hold onto his pub and keep it as the one remaining public space where people can meet in the town.
 Meanwhile, tensions rise when Syrian refugees are placed there, but Ballantyne strikes up a friendship with one of the refugees, Yara.

 Production

 The film was set and shot in the northeast of England.
 Loach, who turned 87 prior to its release, told The Hollywood Reporter it would "probably" be his last film.
 Production companies on the film include UK's Sixteen Films, StudioCanal UK and BBC Film, France's Why Not Productions, and Belgium's Les Films du Fleuve.
 The script was written by Paul Laverty.
 Rebecca O'Brien produced the film.
 The film was scored by George Fenton.